Our tips for backpacking through Europe

 1. Pick your season wisely

 For fewer crowds during the summer season, you could consider heading east.
-The Balkan coastline, the Slovenian mountains and Baltic cities are all fantastic places for making the most of your money.
-When tourist traffic dies down as autumn approaches, head to the Med.
+The Balkan coastline, the Slovenian mountains, and the Baltic cities are all fantastic places for making the most of your money.
+When tourist traffic dies down as fall approaches, head to the Med.
 The famous coastlines and islands of southern Europe are quieter at this time of year, and the cities of Spain and Italy begin to look their best.

 2. Take the train